jlheflin/HartreeFockCppProgram/README.md

 I can tell this has been fixed.

 The code is not memory friendly, I ran the cc-pVQZ basis set on H2 and saw that the memory usage was ~8GB so be careful on how big of a basis set you use.

+I have also added in the DIIS algorithm (I will not lie, completely copied from ChatGPT.
+You'll find the `struct` called `DIISManager` in the `scf.cpp` file.)
+Does work though when compared with NWChem.
+The expected outcomes of using DIIS is less iterations taken to converge the SCF, and making the convergence process smoother.
+I highly suggest you try out a larger basis set (6-31g, 6-311gss) with H2O and `-d true` vs `-d false` to see the difference.

 ## Build Instructions